-Note: A partner who has the authority to act for or bind the partnership in any way and/or to participate in any way in the management or business affairs of the partnership is deemed to be a general partner, even if the person is defined as a limited partner in the partnership agreement.
+Note: A partner who has the authority to act for or bind the partnership in any way or to participate in any way in the management or business affairs of the partnership, or both, is deemed to be a general partner, even if the person is defined as a limited partner in the partnership agreement.

 Limited Liability Company - A limited liability company (LLC) is an entity formed under state law by filing articles of organization as an LLC.
 Unlike a partnership, none of the members of an LLC are personally liable for its debts.
 However, members or other persons may be personally liable for the payment of taxes based on their responsibilities or actions.
 An LLC may be classified for federal income tax purposes as a partnership, a corporation, or as an entity disregarded as a separate entity from its owner.
 If an LLC is classified as a partnership for federal income tax purposes, it is treated as a partnership for Wisconsin purposes.
 An LLC classified as a corporation for federal income tax purposes is treated as a corporation by Wisconsin.
-An LLC disregarded as a separate entity for federal income tax purposes is also disregarded as a separate entity for Wisconsin income tax purposes.
+An LLC disregarded as a separate entity for federal income tax purposes.
 For more information, obtain Wisconsin Publication 119, Limited Liability Companies (LLCs).